SURFscz/SRAM-deploy/README.md

     The `[vault-secret]` can be found on the SURFnet SRAM wiki.

 - Install required ansible modules
-    - `ansible-galaxy collection install -r requirements.yml`
+    - `ansible-galaxy install -r requirements.yml`

 - set up the containers and start the deploy:
     - `./start-vm`